-Arts and Entertainment Technologies (AET) is the first Bachelor of Science degree offered by the College of Fine Arts at The University of Texas at Austin.
+Arts and Entertainment Technologies (AET) is the first Bachelor of Science degree offered by the College of Fine Arts in the School of Design and Creative Technologies at The University of Texas at Austin.
 In this interdisciplinary major, creative expression merges with technological innovation.
 AET foundational courses deliver creative coding fundamentals, an introduction to a wide range of creative production software and a colloquium series of guest speakers.
-Students advance to projects-based coursework drawn from three emphasis areas: Music and Sound, Game and Mobile Media Applications (GAMMA) and New Performance Technologies.
-Students conclude their studies in a capstone experience or thesis project.
-In addition to completing the university’s core curriculum, students will also complete a secondary field of study in a complementary area outside of the college, such as Business Foundations or Elements of Computing.
-Graduates of AET will be prepared to create digital content, lead production teams and develop new applications of technology in the evolving entertainment industry.
+Students advance to projects-based coursework drawn from four emphasis areas: Game Design; Digital Visualization; Performance, Lighting and Interactivity (PLAI); and Music and Sound.

 Secondary Area of Study

 As of October 2019, students in the Bachelor of Science in Arts and Entertainment Technologies may declare a second major.
 Whether or not they choose to double major, all students in the program are required to fulfill a Secondary Area of Study to complement their degree plan.
 Several minors and certificate programs have been identified to help you determine the best fit.

 The interdisciplinary nature of AET lends itself to many career paths.
 Students will customize their studies through minors, certificates and internships added to their chosen blend of AET curricula.
 Learn more about career pathways through AET.

 Fine Arts Career Services offers access to professional development including career advising, workshops and internship opportunities with commercial and corporate partners.
 Integrated advising encourages students to explore career and internship resources as early as sophomore year.